rahafsb/Assignment3_209092196_208994616/README.md

    The revised MLP was compared to:
    - The original single hidden layer implementation  by Raschka.
    - A fully connected ANN implemented using PyTorch.
-   - A fully connected ANN presented in the class

 ---